 The following high-level observations related to the vaccination event data elements where less than 80% met the measure provide additional context for reading and interpreting the aggregate results graph:

-- Contraindication: Most IIS did not properly communicate missing or invalid values. - Refusal: Most IIS did not properly communicate missing or invalid values.
+- Contraindication: Most IIS did not properly communicate missing or invalid values.

 Additional Aspects

 In contrast to Measures 1-24, Measures 25-27 focus on additional aspects of data quality to ensure data submitted are represented when returned.